Carine-Tan/Carine-Tan.github.io/index.md

 Capstone 3: PowerBI Interactive Dashboard

-The Capstone Project will enable participants to apply and integrate what they have learnt and give them an opportunity to delve in greater depth, into one or more of the topics covered in the ‘Analysing and Visualizing Data with PowerBI’ course.
+"The Capstone Project will enable participants to apply and integrate what they have learnt and give them an opportunity to delve in greater depth, into one or more of the topics covered in the ‘Analysing and Visualizing Data with PowerBI’ course.
 Mentors and Associate Trainers will be assigned to guide the cohort.
-The capstone project should be completed within 10 days.
+The capstone project should be completed within 10 days."

 [United States Covid-19 Vaccine Adverse Events](/pdf/Capstone Project3.pdf)
 <img src="images/CapstoneProj3_ppt_image.PNG"/>